nl253/Software-Engineering/README.md

 - [X] In your UML use case diagram, the system should be clear identified,

-- [ ] together with the use cases associated with that system, any actor that should interact with the system, and the relationships between these.
+- [X] together with the use cases associated with that system, any actor that should interact with the system, and the relationships between these.

-- [ ] For each of the use cases identified in the UML use case diagram, description of the use cases should also be specified according to the template provided.
+- [X] For each of the use cases identified in the UML use case diagram, description of the use cases should also be specified according to the template provided.

 ### Class Diagram

-+ In your UML class diagram, classes should be clear identified, together with the associations between them.
+- [X] In your UML class diagram, classes should be clear identified, together with the associations between them.

 + For each class, make sure to include:
-  - key attributes
+  - [X] key attributes
-  - operations,
+  - [X] operations,
   - for each association identify:
-    * main roles
+	* [X] multiplicity
-	* multiplicity
+    * main roles ???

 ### Sequence Diagram